cbib/MICADo/README.md

 * Fastq file of the sample of interest, targeted capture.
 * Fastq files of the samples of the cohort, generated using the same library preparation and the same sequencer.
 * Reference sequence of the targeted region (FASTA).
 This can be a multi-fasta file describing e.g. multiple isoforms.
-* (Optionnal) A TSV file describing known SNPs and indels to ignore
+* (Optionnal) A TSV file describing known SNPs and indels to ignore.

 ## Minimal command line example

-/!\ Make sure to copy the whole cohort fastq files in the folder data/fastq/<\experiment_name>/
+/!\ Make sure to copy the whole cohort fastq files in the folder data/fastq/<experiment_name>/

 ```{bash}
 python src/MICADo.py